-- (A) The Commission must conduct a biennial update in 2018 and every two years thereafter to update the following: - (1) REC adjustors; - (2) siting adjustors; - (3) the statewide blended residential rate; and - (4) the eligibility criteria applicable to Categories I, II, III, and IV netmetering systems. - (B) In updating the REC adjustors, the Commission must consider: - (1) the pace of renewable energy deployment necessary to be consistent with the Renewable Energy Standard program, the Comprehensive Energy Plan, and any other relevant State program; - (2) the total amount of renewable energy capacity commissioned in Vermont in the most recent two years; - (3) the disposition of RECs generated by net-metering systems commissioned in the past two years; and - (4) any other information deemed appropriate by the Commission. - (C) In updating the siting adjustors, the Commission must consider: - (1) the number and capacity of net-metering systems receiving CPGs in the
+- (A) The Commission must conduct a biennial update in 2024 and every two years thereafter to update the following: - (1) REC adjustors; - (2) siting adjustors; - (3) the electric companies' blended residential rates and the statewide blended residential rate; and - (4) the eligibility criteria applicable to Categories I, II, III, and IV netmetering systems. - (B) In updating the REC adjustors, the Commission must consider: - (1) the pace of renewable energy deployment necessary to be consistent with the Renewable Energy Standard program, the Comprehensive Energy Plan, and any other relevant State program; - (2) the total amount of renewable energy capacity commissioned in Vermont in the most recent two years; - (3) the disposition of RECs generated by net-metering systems commissioned in the past two years; and - (4) any other information deemed appropriate by the Commission. - (C) In updating the siting adjustors, the Commission must consider: - (1) the number and capacity of net-metering systems receiving CPGs in the most recent two years; - (2) the extent to which the current siting adjustors are affecting siting decisions;

-- most recent two years; - (2) the extent to which the current siting adjustors are affecting siting decisions; - (3) whether changes to the qualifying criteria of the categories are necessary; - (4) the overall pace of net-metering deployment; and - (5) any other information deemed appropriate by the Commission. - (D) On or before February 1 of each even-numbered year, each electric company must file with the Commission and the Department of Public Service the following information regarding the state of the electric company's net-metering program: - (1) the number of net-metering systems interconnected with the electric company's distribution system during the past two years; - (2) the capacity of each system; - (3) the fuel source of each system; - (4) the REC disposition of each system; - (5) the siting adjustor applicable to each system; and - (6) any other information the electric company believes to be relevant to the biennial update. - (E) By no later than March 1 of each even-numbered year, the Department of Public Service and the Agency of Natural Resources may file with the Commission any proposed updates to the items specified in Section 5.128(A)(1)-(4) and reasons therefor. - (F) Any person may file comments on the filings under (D) and (E), above, by March 15. - (G) By May 1 of each even-numbered year, the Commission may by order update the items specified in Section 5.128(A)(1)-(4), as necessary.
-Adjustors must be determined to ensure that net-metering deployment occurs at a reasonable pace and in furtherance of State energy goals. - (H) Electric companies must file no later than May 15 revisions to their net-metering tariffs that incorporate the new values set forth by the Commission in its biennial update order.
-Such tariffs must have an effective date of July 1.
-This tariff compliance filing may not include any other proposed changes to the utility's netmetering tariff, except for a proposed change to the utility's blended residential rate calculated pursuant to Section 5.127(A) of this Rule.
+- (3) whether changes to the qualifying criteria of the categories are necessary; - (4) the overall pace of net-metering deployment; and - (5) any other information deemed appropriate by the Commission. - (D) On or before March 1 of each even-numbered year, each electric company must file in the biennial update investigation case a form developed by the Commission in consultation with the Department and the electric companies.
+The form will collect the following information regarding the state of the electric company's net-metering program: - (1) the number of net-metering systems interconnected with the electric company's distribution system during the past two years; - (2) the capacity of each system; - (3) the fuel source of each system; - (4) the REC disposition of each system; - (5) the siting adjustor applicable to each system; - (6) the electric company's updated blended residential rate and supporting calculations; - (7) any other information the electric company believes to be relevant to the biennial update; and - (8) any other information relevant to the biennial update required by the Commission's form. - (E) By no later than April 1 of each even-numbered year, the Department of Public Service and the Agency of Natural Resources may file in the biennial update investigation case any proposed updates to the items specified in Section 5.128(A)(1)-(4) and reasons therefor. - (F) Any person may file comments on the filings under (D) and (E), above, by April 15. - (G) By June 1 of each even-numbered year, the Commission may by order update the items specified in Section 5.128(A)(1)-(4), as necessary.
+Adjustors must be determined to ensure that net-metering deployment occurs at a reasonable pace and in furtherance of State energy goals. - (H) Electric companies must file no later than June 15 revisions to their net-metering tariffs that incorporate the new values set forth by the Commission in its biennial update order.
+Each tariff must be filed as a new tariff case in ePUC.
+Such tariffs must have an effective date of August 1.
+This tariff compliance filing may not include any other proposed changes to the utility's net-metering tariff, except for any revisions to the items in Rule 5.128(A)(1)-(4) ordered in the Commission's biennial update order.